10

 In the AMPAC output files, it is always the microstate coefficients Dm[R,S,Sz] which are printed.

-While there are many CI eigenstates which can be calculated (the number can be specified using the keyword CISTATE=n), AMPAC considers one of them to be the "primary CI eigenstate" whose energy hypersurface will be followed during geometry optimizations and which will be used as the reference for all property calculations.
-The other n - 1 CI eigenstates requested by CISTATE=n are considered "secondary" CI eigenstates, for which some properties are calculated and printed, typically at one or more optimized geometries of the primary eigenstate, so their transition properties are non-adiabiatic.
-By default, the primary CI eigenstate is the ground state, independent of spin multiplicity, and the secondary eigenstates are all excited states.
-To specify a different primary CI eigenstate, use one of the spin multiplicity keywords SINGLET, DOUBLET, TRIPLET, etc. and / or ROOT=n, where n = 1 refers to the ground state.
-For example, to use the secondlowest energy triplet CI eigenstate ("T2") as the primary one, specify TRIPLET and ROOT=2.
-To use the secondlowest energy CI eigenstate of any spin multiplicity as the primary one, specify ROOT=2 without a spin multiplicity keyword.
+While there are many CI eigenstates which can be calculated (the number can be specified using the keyword CISTATE=n), AMPAC considers one of them to be the primary CI eigenstate whose energy hypersurface will be followed during geometry optimizations and which will be used as the reference for all property calculations.
+The other n - 1 CI eigenstates requested by CISTATE=n are considered secondary CI eigenstates, for which some properties are calculated and printed, typically at one or more optimized geometries of the primary eigenstate, so their transition properties are non-adiabiatic.
+By default, the primary CI eigenstate is the ground state, of any spin multiplicity, and the secondary eigenstates are all excited states.
+To specify a different primary CI eigenstate, use one of the spin multiplicity keywords SINGLET, DOUBLET, TRIPLET, etc. and/or ROOT=n, where n = 1 refers to the ground state.
+For example, to use the second‑lowest energy triplet CI eigenstate (T2) as the primary one, specify TRIPLET and ROOT=2.
+To use the second‑lowest energy CI eigenstate of any spin multiplicity as the primary one, specify ROOT=2 without a spin multiplicity keyword.

 Total Electron Density and Electron Spin Density Properties